trstlabs/intento/docs/docs/intents/from-connected-chain.md

 :::tip write `ICA_ADDR` as a `grantee` or any other field in the message and Intento will parse the to-be defined Interchain Account address.
 This is transformed when the first execution happens.
 :::

 We can also perform [MsgSwapExactAmountOut](https://github.com/osmosis-labs/osmosis/blob/main/proto/osmosis/gamm/v1beta1/tx.proto#:~:text=message-,MsgSwapExactAmountOut,-%7B) to `Osmosis` or `Dymension` given that there are funds on the DAO's Intento-Osmosis Interchain Account on Osmosis.
 To send funds for execution, the DAO can make a proposal for `MsgTransfer` that funds the Intento Interchain Account.
-The DAO then controls an action on Intento that controls the swap.
+The DAO then controls an flow on Intento that controls the swap.

 ### 2. Setting Up Permissions and Funds